Intensities of all fine-structure resolved rovibrational electric quadrupole absorption lines in $^{16}$O$_2$($X^{3}\Sigma^{-}_{g}$) calculated with a new $\textit{ab initio}$ quadrupole moment curve: E2 moment curve, rovibrational wave functions and transition moments

-In view of the above, we choose the Pad{\'e} function in Eq.~\eqref{eq: Pade} as the simplest form of a continuously-defined rational function, analytic on the real axis.
-The values of $M$=$N$=$12$ in Eq.~\eqref{eq: Pade} are chosen as a compromise between the number of the fitting parameters and the internal consistency of the calculated line intensities.
-This is illustrated in Fig.~\ref{fig: pade accuracy}, which shows the absolute value of the relative difference between the squared modulus $|\mathcal{M}_{fi}|^2$ of the \textit{E2} transition moment (to which the line intensity is directly proportional) calculated using ``Pad{\'e}~$n$'' functions (i.e., using Eq.~\eqref{eq: Pade} with $M$=$N$=$n$) relative to the results obtained with ``Pad{\'e} $14$'' function.
-It can be seen that the line intensities calculated using Eq.~\eqref{eq: Pade} with $M=N=12$ differ on the sub-percent level relative to those obtained with the ``Pad{\'e} 14'' function for all overtone transitions.
+For the reasons which are given in \ref{appendix}, when calculating the spin-free transition moments using Eq.~\eqref{eq: M_fi} the \textit{E2} moment curve was represented by a rational function (Pad\'{e} function)

+with $M=N=12$ and the value of $R_0 = 2.477\, a_0$ fixed (our \textit{E2} moment curve changes sign at $\sim$$R_0$).
+The coefficients $\alpha_m$ and $\beta_n$, determined from the least-squares fit to the \textit{ab initio} points, can be found in Supplementary Material.
 Due to the sufficiently large number of radial grid points for the DVR wave functions, the integrals in Eq.~\eqref{eq: M_fi} were calculated using the standard trapezoidal rule.
 All calculated spin-free transition moments, $\mathcal{M}_{fi}$, can be found in Supplementary Material.
-The spin-dependent transition moments squared, $|\mathcal{M}^{\text{FS}}_{fi}|^2$, can be obtained using Eq.~\eqref{eq: M_fi^FS} with the mixing coefficients defined in Eqs.~\eqref{eqs: mixing coeffs}.
+The spin-dependent transition moments squared, $|\mathcal{M}^{\text{FS}}_{fi}|^2$, can then be obtained using Eq.~\eqref{eq: M_fi^FS} with the mixing coefficients defined in Eqs.~\eqref{eqs: mixing coeffs}.
 For convenience, the calculated values of $|\mathcal{M}^{\text{FS}}_{fi}|^2$ are also included in Supplementary Material.

 As was already mentioned in Introduction, there have been numerous studies, both empirical and \textit{ab initio}, devoted to the determination of the ``permanent'' \textit{E2} moment of $^{16}\text{O}_2(X^3\Sigma^-_g)$, understood either as the vibrational average over the bond-length dependence of the \textit{E2} moment or as its particular value taken, e.g., at the equilibrium internuclear O-O distance.
 These values are compiled in Tab.~\ref{tab: quadrupole moments 1}.
 As far as the \textit{E2} transition moments are concerned, it appears that the only available study is the one by Reid \textit{et al.}~\cite{reid1981}, in which the value of $0.108 \pm 0.019\,\, ea_0^2$ was empirically deduced for the $v = 1 \leftarrow 0$ vibrational transition moment.
 Table~\ref{tab: quadrupole moments 2} contains the vibrationally averaged (over the ground $v=0$ state) and the $v = 1 \leftarrow 0$ transition \textit{E2} moments calculated using Eq.~\eqref{eq: M_fi}.
 In both cases the lowest rotational $N=1$ state is assumed.
 In particular, the value obtained for the $v = 1 \leftarrow 0$ \textit{E2} transition moment agrees within the experimental uncertainty with the value obtained by Reid \textit{et al.}~\cite{reid1981}.